Skip to main content

 D14

-Kashgar market and cultural buffer.
-If the date fits, protect the livestock market / Sunspring market logic; otherwise use Apak Hoja Tomb, local workshops, or a second old-city layer.
-This is also the spring to confirm weather, permits, and altitude comfort for Tashkurgan.
+Use Kashgar market and cultural buffer.
+If the date fits, protect market logic; otherwise use Apak Hoja, workshops, or a second old-city layer while confirming Tashkurgan readiness.

 D15

-Karakoram Highway to Tashkurgan only if season, local rules, and road conditions fit.
-Stop logic can include Baisha Lake, Karakul Lake, Muztagh Ata views, and borderland scenery, but keep altitude and wind expectations honest.
+Take the Karakoram Highway to Tashkurgan only if season, local rules, road conditions, and altitude comfort fit.
+Keep Baisha Lake, Karakul Lake, Muztagh Ata, and borderland scenery weather-honest.

 D16